LavaStaff

 It usually means hiring recurring support talent in a nearby region such as Latin America for customer support, operations, executive follow-through, scheduling, recruiting coordination, and other business-support workflows that benefit from same-day U.S. collaboration.

-When is a workforce platform not enough?
+When does a workforce platform alone usually break down?

 ASK CHATGPT